hungrymonkey/hungrymonkey.github.io/_posts/2019-10-22-seeking-three-moving-windows-ogg-theora.markdown

 ---
 layout: post
-title: Seeking Three Moving Windows in Ogg-Theora
+title: Seeking Three Moving Windows in Ogg-Theora v1
 date: 2019-10-22 00:00:00 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: Theora_logo_2007.svg # Add image post (optional)
-tags: [ogg, theora, seek, video] # add tag
+tags: [ogg, theora, seek, video, codec] # add tag
 ---

 # Introduction
-Welcome codec enthusiasts!
+Welcome codec enthusiast!

-My first blog will discuss the complexities of jumping into an ogg video stream.
+My first post will discuss the complexities of jumping into an ogg video stream.
 Designed by Christopher Montogomery, xiph promoted ogg as generic format for all types of media streams.
 Unfortunately, ogg generic and streaming capabilities has led to a few difficult to reconcile design decisions.
 This guide is not sample accurate.

 # Implementation